Fancy goldfish (the ones with short bodies and double tails) reach 6 to 8 inches, so 10 to 20 gallons per fish is the rule of thumb.

 The bottom line?

 My advice when choosing a goldfish tank is to get the biggest tank you can afford.
+You can even purchase them online, such as this 10 gallon or 20 gallon aquarium.

 A bigger tank = healthier fish.